sunnyvalechha/Python/README.md

+Q: Why Python or Shell vs Python?
+A: Any day-2-day tasks in a linux systems like creating folders/files, checking memory/disks we must know shell commands.
+The primary purpose not the only purpose of Devops engineers is to interact with Linux systems.
+* Shell is restricted to linux systems whereas python is for both linux and windows.
+* I can learn ansible to interact with both the linux and windows so why to learn python because ansible is also written on python.
+* When we want to write some complex tasks like to interact with API, data manupulation.
+There python wins over shell scripting because python is designed to perform these activities in a simpler way.
+* Example: We have a github account in a account we have some 20-30 repositories, our tasks is to list out all the issues that created in the repository and who has the author of that issue?
+Our tasks is talk to the API of github that fetch issue of the repository and get the author name from it.
+* We can acheive this through shell or python but the modules of the python is rich then shell.

 Shortcuts:
 * Clt+/                        # Comment selected lines
 * After if statement put ":"   # it will automatic make indentation on next line.